esp-rs/espup/README.md

  ```
  Results in:

+## Troubleshooting
+- In Windows, when installing esp-idf fails with
 ```
 ERROR: Could not find a version that satisfies the requirement windows-curses; sys_platform == "win32" (from esp-windows-curses) (from versions: none)
 ERROR: No matching distribution found for windows-curses; sys_platform == "win32"